How to Pick the Best Digital Piano Under $500?

 But what’s the difference?
 Well, in this article, I’m going to give you the exact guidelines you need in order to figure out how to select the best, most affordable digital piano possible.
 We’ll also compare and contrast these digital piano guidelines to those of acoustic pianos, so you can see some of the key differences between these two types of instruments.

-And before we get started, please take a quick look at some of the best selling digital pianos available on Amazon currently (yes, a couple are priced a bit over $500, but we felt it was important to include them here for comparison sake):
+And before we get started, please take a quick look at some of the best selling digital pianos on Amazon: